Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: System Model

-The distributed computing framework comprises three phases, {\it data assignment, computing, and decoding}. \paragraph*{Data assignment phase} We assign $\Msf:=\frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\msf)$ datasets to each worker. $\Zc_n$ denotes the set of indices of datasets assigned to worker $n$, where $\Zc_n \subseteq [\Ksf]$ and $|\Zc_n| \leq \Msf$.
-Further, $|\Zc_n|$ is denoted as the computation cost.\footnote{ In a distributed system, the complexity of computing the linear combinations of the messages is much lower than computing the separable functions.
+The distributed computing framework comprises three phases, {\it data assignment, computing, and decoding}. \paragraph*{Data assignment phase} We assign $\Msf:=\frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\msf)$ datasets to each worker. $\Zc_n$ denotes the set of indices of datasets assigned to worker $n$, where $\Zc_n \subseteq [\Ksf]$ and $|\Zc_n| = \Msf$.
+We use $\Zc_n, n \in [\Nsf]$ to describe the data assignment.\footnote{ In a distributed system, the complexity of computing the linear combinations of the messages is much lower than computing the separable functions.
 So the computation cost can be represented by the number of messages each worker computes.}